eBay SEO: How to Optimize Your Listings and Boost Your Cassini Rankings

 - How eBay Cassini, the eBay search engine, works

 - How to find the best keywords for your listing

-- eBay listing optimization best practices to increase eBay traffic
+- eBay listing optimization to increase your eBay traffic

-- What to avoid when implementing your eBay search engine optimization strategy
+- What to avoid when doing eBay search engine optimization

 - The eBay SEO tools you can use to boost your listings

 Before I get into specific eBay SEO strategies and tactics, let’s brush up on a few basic SEO principles.
 SEO or search engine optimization refers to the process of getting a website or webpage to rank well on search engines such as Google, Yahoo!, and Bing.

 SEO involves a number of tasks like keyword research, content creation, link building, site speed improvements, and others.
 The purpose of SEO is to improve a website’s rankings and drive more traffic to it.